plausible/docs/docs/custom-event-goals.md

 * `callback` – a function that is called once the event is logged successfully.
 * `props` – an object with custom properties for the event

-Here's what trigger a custom event with custom properties looks like:
+And here's what triggering a custom event with custom properties looks like:

 ```javascript
 plausible('Download', {props: {method: 'HTTP', Region: 'Europe'}})